Safety

 The Safety Planning Office, under the leadership of the Head of the HSE Division, serves as the central control tower for all safety matters.
 At both the Pohang and Gwangyang Steelworks, the Safety and Disaster Prevention Group is dedicated to business site safety.
 Within the Ethical Management Office, the Safety and Environmental Audit Group conducts thorough pre- and post-audits in the safety domain, focusing on risk prevention as well as implementing improvements and taking personnel actions for violations of safety protocols.
 Safety activity plans, performance metrics, and related issues are systematically reported to the Board of Directors and the ESG Committee.

+POSCO operates the Safety Advisory Committee’ consisting of 10 members: 5 internal experts (including the Head of the HSE Division, an executive director) and 5 external experts.
 In 2023, the committee held four meetings to discuss POSCO’s safety strategy, PSM1) management plans, and other related topics.
-In 2024, the committee plans to focus on enhancing
+In 2024, the committee plans to focus on enhancing the safety capabilities of small and medium-sized contractors, including service vendors and subcontractors with fewer than 50 employees, and developing plans to eliminate unauthorized work

-- Role: With the participation of external safety experts, diagnose and develop improvement plans for POSCO’s safety management system and safety activities from an objective perspective.
+• Role: With the participation of external safety experts, diagnose and develop improvement plans for POSCO’s safety management system and safety activities from an objective perspective.

-- Advisory Task: Developing plans to establish a foundation for POSCO‘s development into a global leader in safe steel manufacturing (October 2022 - October 2023) [Task1] Developing response plans through the analysis of stakeholders’ perceptions of POSCO’s safety activities
+• Advisory Task: Developing plans to establish a foundation for POSCO‘s development into a global leader in safe steel manufacturing (October 2022 - October 2023)

 [Task2] Application and evaluation of SIF 2)-based accident prevention programs